battibass/DTSliceTestOfflineAnalysis/README.md

 ### Publishing the plots:
 ```
 . plotAndPublish.sh run328798/
-# Type the dtdqm@lcplus ssh password to publish a directory
+# Type the dtdqm@lxplus ssh password to publish a directory
 ```